brgonzlez/panchronos/README.md

 ### Panchronos workflow
-`panchronos` is a `Nextflow` pipeline designed to perform the core computational analyses for the paper: _"The genomic identity of early smallpox in South America"_  It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low-quality and fragmented data (typical of ancient DNA data).
+`panchronos` is a `Nextflow` pipeline designed to perform the core computational analyses for the paper: _"The genomic identity of early smallpox in South America."_  It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low-quality and fragmented data (typical of ancient DNA data).

 # 1/ Installation
 First you need to have `Nextflow` and `Conda/Mamba` installed.
 To install `Nextflow`, please follow the instructions: https://www.nextflow.io/docs/latest/install.html.
-For `Conda`, if you don't already have any version installed, we recomend using Miniforge: https://github.com/conda-forge/miniforge
+For `Conda`, if you don't already have any version installed, we recommend using Miniforge: https://github.com/conda-forge/miniforge

 To verify that Nextflow is properly installed and available in your environment, please run:
 ```